jellehermsen/gdunzip/README.md

 =======

 Gdunzip is a  zip file browser/decompressor written entirely in a single GDScript file.
-You can use this in games your building with the Godot game engine.
+You can use this in games you're building with the Godot game engine.
 This script is meant for modest zip decompressing purposes, since the inflate algorithm it contains isn't super fast and gdunzip doesn't do CRC checks of the uncompressed files.
 However, gdunzip works fine if you only need